Donation Land Claim Act

 The Donation Land Claim Act of 1850, sometimes known as the Donation Land Act, was a statute enacted by the United States Congress in late 1850, intended to promote homestead settlements in the Oregon Territory.
 It followed the Distribution-Preemption Act 1841.
 The law, a forerunner of the later Homestead Act, brought thousands of settlers into the new territory, swelling their ranks along the Oregon Trail.
 7,437 land patents were issued under the law, which expired in late 1855.
 The Donation Land Claim Act allowed white men or partial Native Americans (mixed with white) who had arrived in Oregon before 1850 to work on a piece of land for four years and legally claim the land for themselves.

-Along with other US land grant legislation, the Donation Land Claim Act discriminated against nonwhite settlers and had the effect of dispossessing land from Native Americans.
+Along with other US land grant legislation, the Donation Land Claim Act discriminated against nonwhite settlers and dispossessed land from Native Americans.

 History

 The passage of the law was largely due to the efforts of Samuel R. Thurston, the Oregon territorial delegate to Congress.
 The act, which became law on 27 September 1850, granted 320 acre of designated areas free of charge to every unmarried white male citizen eighteen or older and 640 acre to every married couple arriving in the Oregon Territory before 1 December 1850.
-In the case of a married couple, the husband and wife each owned half of the total grant under their own names.
+In the case of a married couple, the husband and wife each owned half of the land under their own name.
 The law was one of the first that allowed married women in the United States to hold property under their own name.
 American "half-breed Indians" were also eligible for the grant.
 A provision in the law granted half the amount to those who arrived after the 1850 deadline but before 1854.
 Claimants were required to live on the land and to cultivate it for four years to gain ownership title to it.

 Limitations

 The provisional government formed at Champoeg had limited the land claims offered in the hope of preventing land speculation.
-The Organic Act of the Oregon Territory had granted 640 acres (2.6 km²) to each married couple.
+The Organic Act of the Oregon Territory had granted 640 acres (1 square mile, 2.6 km2) to each married couple.
 The new law voided the previous statutes but essentially continued the same policy and was worded in such a way as to legitimize existing claims.
 One such claim legitimized by the act was that of George Abernethy, who had been elected to the governorship in the days of the provisional government.
 His claim became famous for Abernethy Green, where new emigrants camped at the end of the Oregon Trail while seeking a piece of land for themselves.